RootstockCollective/collective-rewards-sc/docs/src/src/gauge/Gauge.sol/contract.Gauge.md

 ### notifyRewardAmount

-called on the reward distribution.
-Transfers reward tokens from sponsorManger to this contract
+transfers reward tokens to this contract

-_reverts if caller si not the sponsorsManager contract_

 ```solidity
 function notifyRewardAmount(